 - Some homework tasks will be set through both platforms on our return to school so children (and parents when needed) are proficient in their use.

-- Children in Key Stage 2 will have a session a week for the first half term so they are confident in using Google Classroom and different software that they may use at home.
+- Children in Key Stage 2 will have a session a week so they are confident in using Google Classroom and different software that they may use at home.

 - Teachers will rehearse ‘live streaming’ back to their class while in school.

-- We have ordered 60 new Chrome Books through the London Grid For Learning but due to the volume being ordered we will not receive them until October.
+- We have 60 new Chrome Books through the London Grid For Learning that ensures we have enough devices to meet the needs of our school community.

 - Free School Meal children

 - Pupil Premium children

 - and then other families where a child does not have device (1 per family)

 Once the above is exhausted additional devices will be offered to families who need more than one.